zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_secure_boot.rst

 Non-swapping firmware upgrade
 =============================
-Follow the same instructions as in case of overwriting build including these
+Follow the same instructions and platform related configurations as in case of overwriting build including these changes:
-changes:

 - Set the ``MCUBOOT_UPGRADE_STRATEGY`` compile time switch to "NO_SWAP"
   before build.
-- Increase the image version number between the two build run.
+- Make sure the image version number was increased between the two build runs either by specifying it manually or by checking in the build log that it was incremented automatically.

 Executing firmware upgrade on FVP_MPS2_AEMv8M
 ---------------------------------------------